Why Vitaley Will Body the CS Role

 By Vitaley Shaulov

-Then check the Conversion Rate tab.
-A source with fewer clicks but higher conversion is way more valuable than one flooding you with traffic that doesn’t convert.
-Example: if your podcast drives 50 visitors at 40% conversion and Instagram drives 500 at 2%, your podcast is generating 2x the signups with 1/10th the traffic.
+I’d also recommend checking the Conversion Rate tab right next to it.
+A source with fewer visitors but a higher conversion rate can actually be more valuable than one sending a ton of traffic that doesn’t convert.
+For example, if your podcast drives 50 visitors at 40% conversion and Instagram drives 500 at 2%, your podcast is actually generating more signups with way less traffic.

-One tip: if you’re using Linktree or a link-in-bio tool for any of these channels, those visits will show up as “Direct” instead of the actual source.
+Quick note: if you use a Linktree or link-in-bio tool for any of these channels, those visits will show up as “Direct” instead of the actual source.
 For better tracking, share your Skool link directly when you can.

 Best,